Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision: Experiments

 \subsection{Ablation Study}

 In this section, we proceed to study the impacts of different components of our proposed method.
 Table \ref{tab:ablation_network} shows the network performance at different stages of training.
-We use ``XFMR" to represent the self-attention module in our network.
-In the setting of ``3D U-Net + XFMR", we freeze the backbone network and only train self-attention module, which shows the effectiveness of this component.
+We use ``Self-Attn" to represent the self-attention module in our network.
+In the setting of ``3D U-Net + Self-Attn", we freeze the backbone network and only train self-attention module, which shows the effectiveness of this component.
 Stage 1 training is supervised by initial weak labels.
 And Stage 2 training is supervised by the generated pseudo labels from our algorithm at the end of Stage 1.
 With our training strategy, the quality of semantic features can be steadily improved.

-\paragraph{Ablations on Cross-graph Competing Random Walks (CGCRW)} To make fair comparisons on clustering algorithms for pseudo label generation, we train a PointGroup \cite{pointgroup} backbone network with initial weak labels.
-On top of the shared network, we evaluate the performance of our CGCRW and other baseline methods in Table \ref{tab:ablation_CGCRW}. ``PointGroup BFS" represents a popular Breadth-First Search algorithm used in fully supervised 3D instance segmentation.
-K-means \cite{Hartigan1979} is a simple yet powerful unsupervised clustering algorithm to separate samples in $k$ groups of equal variance.
+\paragraph{Ablations on Cross-graph Competing Random Walks (CRW)} To make fair comparisons on clustering algorithms for pseudo label generation, we train a PointGroup \cite{pointgroup} backbone network with initial weak labels.
+On top of the shared network, we evaluate the performance of our CRW and other baseline methods in Table \ref{tab:ablation_CGCRW}. ``PointGroup BFS" represents a popular Breadth-First Search algorithm used in fully supervised 3D instance segmentation.
+K-means \cite{Hartigan1979} is a simple yet powerful unsupervised clustering algorithm to separate samples in $K$ groups of equal variance.
 Its character suits our task very well by nature.
 However, we found K-means is very sensitive to noise.
 The performance highly depends on the quality of semantic predictions and shift vectors.
-In contrast, our CGCRW is more robust and works well in different situations.
+In contrast, our CRW is more robust and works well in different situations.

 Figure \ref{fig:CGCRW_ablation_iter} shows the change of seeding regions during the process of Cross-graph Competing Random Walks.
 At each step, the top $50\%$ of the new predictions on unlabelled points are added as seed.
 It can be seen that new seeding points tend to be distributed at those regions relatively far from other seeds, as a result of cross-graph competition.